What Doesn’t Kill Her

 Chapter 18 THE AWAKENED ORPHAN

 Katrina spent as much time with her mother as she could.
-Together, they decided to trace Katrina’s lineage.
-They discovered she had Cherokee blood in her ancestry.
+Together, intrigued after playing the Jewish ruse to shake Ali, they decided to trace her lineage.
+They discovered Cherokee blood in her ancestry.
 Katrina, anxious to learn more, visited web sites concerning issues particular to Native Americans.
-At one site, she entered into in-depth conversations with a Jicarilla Apache woman, living on a reservation in Dulce, New Mexico.
-Hiding her identity in the public eye, she called herself: ‘The Awakened Orphan’.
+At one site, she entered into in-depth online chats with a Jicarilla Apache woman living on a reservation in Dulce, New Mexico.
+Hiding her identity in the public eye, the Jicarilla Apache woman called herself The Awakened Orphan.
 Katrina enjoyed the chats with the woman and invited her to visit her own blog.
 They engaged in discussing spirituality and psychic phenomena.

 Chapter 19 DULCE